Q: Why does my downloaded Ground Traffic Control Fieldview App say I do not have a mobile license?

 - View the expiry report under Assets > Asset Expiry Report (see Asset Expiry Report help)

-A: Attributes allow you to fine-tune your reports by various asset characteristics (type of vehicle, year, region, etc.).
+A: Asset attributes allow you to fine-tune your reports by various asset characteristics (type of vehicle, year, region, etc.).
 The Admin Attributes help page will guide you through the details, but broadly:

 - Define the attributes you want to use in Manage > Attributes.